-The club was started in 1981 as The Nevada Republican Men’s Club by Michael Schaefer, a San Diego City Councilman who moved to Las Vegas in 1973.
-Schaefer discovered there was no conservative club for men here in Las Vegas, so he worked with Jane Hamm and together they sent out printed invitations by mail to about 100 Republican men and asked them to join together.
-Jim Marsh and about 20 others responded and their first luncheon meeting was held at noon at the Royal Las Vegas, on Convention Center Drive, in what was then the Berrymore Restaurant.
-Oran Gragson, the longest-serving mayor of Las Vegas and small business owner was their first guest speaker.
+The Nevada Republican Club was started in 1981 as The Nevada Republican Men’s Club by Michael Schaefer, a San Diego City Councilman who moved to Las Vegas in 1973.
+Schaefer discovered there was no conservative club for men here in Las Vegas, so he worked with Jane Hamm and together they sent out printed invitations to about 100 Republican men and asked them to join together.
+Jim Marsh and about 20 others responded, and their first luncheon meeting was held at noon at the Royal Las Vegas on Convention Center Drive, in what was then the Berrymore Restaurant.
+Oran Gragson, the longest-serving mayor of Las Vegas and small business owner, was their first guest speaker.

-Since there was a Republican Women’s Club, they decided to name the club the Nevada Republican Club.
-The initial group of 20 members started the club as a forum to educate the populace on conservative politics, but also to provide conservative political candidates an opportunity to hone their speaking talents among those who were friendly and faithful.
-So they continued to hold monthly luncheon meetings with guest speakers featuring local and statewide Republican candidates, elected officials, and others throughout the Nevada business community.
+Since, at that time, there was a Republican Women’s Club, they decided to name the club the Nevada Republican Men’s Club.
+The initial group of 20 members started the club as a forum not only to educate the populace on conservative politics but also to provide conservative political candidates an opportunity to hone their speaking talents among those who were friendly and faithful.
+Their monthly luncheon meetings featured guest speakers who were local and statewide Republican candidates, elected officials, and others throughout the Nevada business community.

-The tradition took hold and membership in the Nevada Republican Club grew, with membership dues initially set at $10 a year.
+The tradition took hold and membership in the Nevada Republican Men’s Club grew, with membership dues initially set at $10 a year.
 They remained at the same low price for about 20 years, when they were increased to $20 per year in 1991.
 Due to rising costs membership dues were raised again around 2005 to $25 and have been $25 a year since.

-In 2008 the club held luncheon meetings at the Ellis Island Casino on Koval Lane in Las Vegas.
-At one point in the year the board was notified they would have to find a new location since the banquet facilities where they met were to be remodeled to make room for a new sports book.
-After trying a few luncheons at the Hofbrauhaus and Landry’s Steakhouse, the discovered Cili Restaurant.
-The monthly luncheons have been held there ever since.
+In 2003 the club held luncheon meetings at the Ellis Island Casino on Koval Lane in Las Vegas.
+In 2008, the board was notified they would have to find a new location since the banquet facilities where they met were to be remodeled to make room for a new sports book.
+After trying a few luncheons at the Hofbrauhaus and Landry’s Steakhouse, we discovered Cili Restaurant.

-The Nevada Republican Club, now some 35 years later, is still following the mission established by Michael Schaefer, Jane Hamm and Jim Marsh; to educate individuals living in the Las Vegas Valley about all things conservative.
-The club has grown to a membership of almost 500, and still continues to meet monthly for luncheons at noon with guest speakers who discuss conservative politics and all things related to American exceptionalism.
+Now, years later, The Nevada Republican Club is still following the mission established by Michael Schaefer, Jane Hamm and Jim Marsh: to educate individuals living in the Las Vegas Valley about all things conservative.
+The club has grown to a membership of over 600 and still continues to meet monthly for luncheons at noon with guest speakers who discuss conservative politics and all things related to American exceptionalism.